codesnail/BehavioralCloning/README.md

 #### 4. Appropriate training data

 Initially I recorded a couple of continuous driving laps using the arrow keys.
 I split this data into 80/20 for training/validation.
 I used random shuffling and Adam optimizer.
 Although I got decent validation loss, the car in autonomous mode kept veering off road at different points.
 Then I took a different approach.
 What I did was stopped the car at various points on the track, specifically set an appropriate steering angle with mouse for that location and pose of the car on the track, and recorded a quick shot of the pose by starting and stopping recording immediately.
 I took these snapshots in the middle of the road, as well as on the side lanes (to train for recovery).
 In some places, I drove the car at a very low speed and recorded a short window.
 I did this while driving straight in the center, as well as during recovery from side lines.
 I recorded about 3000 center camera images in this fashion.
+Then I further augmented this data set using horizontal reflection to balance turning angles, as the track is mostly turning left.
+Here is a histogram showing the distribution of steering angles in the training data:

+![alt text][image1.5]

 The model trained on it had even lower validation loss, and did pretty well even when trained for only 2 epochs, as can be seen below:
 ```
 Train on 2972 samples, validate on 744 samples
 Epoch 1/2